-Step one of the program can be the most tedious of the five steps.
+Step one of the program can be the most tedious of the four steps.
 Once the All Pest representative goes over the options, the customer now has a decision to make.
 Upon request on an option an exclusion team will be deployed to start the exclusion process.
 At this point kittens will be removed and placed in a safe location with bedding from their nest for the mother to come and relocate later.
 One way doors and rodent traps will be set at the beginning of the process.
 Many times mother squirrels or other inhabitants will remain still the day of the exclusion.
 The remaining squirrels will exit through their main entry holes and through the one way door to freedom.
 After setting the doors and or traps (depending on the program needed) the exclusion program will commence.
 Most exclusion will be finished within one day’s time in order to eliminate re-entry before the exclusion can be finished.
 If exclusion jobs are prolonged further damage can be caused by squirrels attempting to re-enter the structure.
 All Pest professionals will deploy enough technicians in order to the finish the job as quick as possible in order to catch the critters off guard.
 If done right, exclusion will be effective immediately.

 Step three may be optional depending on the situation.
 This step in vital for the removal of rodents after the exclusion steps.
 Depending on the time of year, rodents seek different items and foods items.
 The understanding of rodents can be tricky based on the understanding of these cognitive critters.
 Rodents can be difficult to trap even for most professionals.
 Alpha rodents are the smartest of their organization and they are able to reason with their surroundings.
 Knowing this, a thorough investigation of rodent objectives will need to be assessed.
 Rodents may be attempting to store sweets, protein items, or bedding materials.
 Identifying what rodents are looking for is important for the trapping programs.
 Many times when rodents seek proteins items will not stop and take sweets.
 All Pest professionals will assess what rodents are after and build their trapping program around their needs.
 Once we find what the rodents are searching for an extensive trapping program will be implement to catch and remove said rodents.
 These programs usually take a couple of weeks respectively, and will be monitored every 48 hours for optimal removal.
 Removal of old dropping May also be an alternative option with this program.
 The removal of old droppings will allow for identification of current activity.
 If there happens to be zero activity with new droppings and activity All pest may not have to continue with step three and will then move straight to exclusion.
 This step could save Dallas homeowners a descent amount of funds within the program itself.